luchunde1037/NGBoost-BridgeSeismicAssessment/README.md

 This script will:
 - Load the trained NGBoost model and optimized hyperparameters from `code/best_model/`
 - Perform probabilistic prediction on the test dataset
-- Output R², MSE, MAE, and RMSE metrics for both training and test sets
+- Output R², MSE metrics for both training and test sets
 - Save prediction results and probability distribution parameters (mean and standard deviation) to the output directory

 > **Note:** Pre-trained models are available in `code/best_model/`, allowing Step 2 to be run directly without retraining.